Emperor Huai of Jin: After capture by Han

 When you were the Prince of Yuzhang, I had once visited you with Wang Ji (王濟).
+(Note: Wang Ji, son of Wang Hun, was referred to by his courtesy name Wuzi (武子) in Liu Cong's biography in Book of Jin.)
 Wang praised me, and you said, "I have long heard of your fame."
 You showed me the music that you had written, and then asked me and Wang to write lyrics for them.
 We wrote lyrics praising you, and you liked them.
 Then, we spent some time shooting arrows; I hit the target 12 times, and both you and Wang hit nine times.
 You gave me gifts of a mulberry bow and a silver inkstone.
 Do you still remember?

 The duke responded, "How can I forget?
 What I regret is not realizing that I was in the presence of a dragon."
 Liu Cong, impressed by the flattery, then asked, "How is it that your clan members slaughtered each other?"
 The duke replied:

 This is not a human matter, but was the will of Heaven.
 The great Han was going to receive divine favor, so our clan eliminated itself for Han.
 If our clan members could follow the directives of Emperor Wu and remain united, how could Your Imperial Majesty become emperor?

 Liu Cong was impressed, and they spent all night talking.
 The next day, Liu Cong gave one of his favorite concubines to the duke as a gift, creating her as the Duchess of Kuaiji.

 In 313, however, the former emperor would suffer his death.
-At the imperial new year celebration, Liu Cong ordered him to serve the high level officials wine, and former Jin officials Yu Min (庾珉) and Wang Juan (王雋) could not control their emotions at seeing his humiliation, and cried out loudly.
+At the imperial new year celebration, Liu Cong ordered him to serve the high level officials wine, and former Jin officials Yu Min (庾珉) (Note: cousin of Yu Liang's father) and Wang Juan (王雋) could not control their emotions at seeing his humiliation, and cried out loudly.
 This made Liu Cong angry, and he falsely accused Yu and Wang, along with a number of former Jin officials, of being ready to betray Pingyang and offer it to the Jin general Liu Kun.
 He then executed those former Jin officials and poisoned the former emperor.